SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 Gets a single item by its ID from a SharePoint list.

 ### Get items
 Gets items from a SharePoint list.
-For more information about this action, visit the following documentation: [In-depth analysis into **Get items** and **Get files** SharePoint actions for flows in Power Automate](../power-automate/guidance/working-with-get-items-and-get-files.md).
+For more info about this action, see: [In-depth analysis into **Get items** and **Get files** SharePoint actions for flows in Power Automate](../power-automate/guidance/working-with-get-items-and-get-files.md).

 ### Get list views
 Gets views from a SharePoint list.